To learn more about the faculty and staff of the Health Psychology Program, click here.

 Theory, Research and Fieldwork

-The JCHS Health Psychology Program also provides students with the opportunity to get hands on experience working in the field and conducting research.
-Sophomores and Seniors participate in three semesters of fieldwork experiences, to help students apply the knowledge they gain in the classroom.
+The Jefferson College Health Psychology Program also provides students with the opportunity to get hands on experience working in the field and conducting research.
+Juniors and Seniors participate in three semesters of fieldwork experiences, to help students apply the knowledge they gain in the classroom.
 Students also have the opportunity to join a faculty member’s research team and participate in research design, data collection, data analysis, and dissemination of research findings.
-Both of these experiences are of vital importance for the integration of knowledge and practice, and greatly enhance students’ applications for graduate school, should they choose to pursue additional education upon graduation.
+Both of these experiences are of vital importance for the integration of knowledge and practice, and greatly enhance students’ applications for graduate school.

 The Health Psychology Program also teaches critical thinking skills, communication skills, science and math skills, and knowledge of contemporary healthcare issues.
-As with all programs at JCHS, the Health Psychology Program prepares graduates who are knowledgeable, ethical, competent, and caring healthcare professionals.
+As with all programs at Jefferson College, the Health Psychology Program prepares graduates who are knowledgeable, ethical, competent, and caring healthcare professionals.

 Health Psychology prepares, within a scholarly environment, ethical, knowledgeable, competent, and caring graduates who are well positioned for graduate study in Psychology and other health professions.